-Agencies should note the specific linkage between strategic plans and annual plans.
-A strategic plan's goals and objectives set the framework for developing annual plans.
+You should note the specific linkage between strategic plans and annual plans.
+Your strategic plan's goals and objectives set the framework for developing your annual plans.
 Consequently, GPRA states that an annual plan may not be submitted for a fiscal year not covered by a current strategic plan.
-(See also section 210.9 on relationship between general goals in a strategic plan and performance goals in an annual performance plan.)
+(See also section 210.9 on the relationship between general goals in a strategic plan and performance goals in an annual plan.)

 Although an annual plan must be covered by a current strategic plan, the strategic plan need not be current during the actual fiscal year for which the annual plan was prepared.
 A subsequent strategic plan (updated and revised) could be current during the actual fiscal year.
-The submission of an updated strategic plan supersedes the fiscal year coverage of the previous strategic plan.
+The submission of an updated plan supersedes the fiscal year coverage of the previous strategic plan.

-Strategic plans submitted in September 1997 will be current for the annual plans for fiscal years 1999 through 2001.
-An updated strategic plan submitted in March 2000 would supersede coverage for the fiscal year 2001 annual plan, and also be current for annual plans for fiscal years 2002 through 2004.
+Strategic plans submitted in September 1997 were current for the fiscal year 1999 through 2001 performance plans, including the transmittal of the 2001 performance plan to Congress.
+An updated strategic plan submitted in September 2000 would supersede coverage for the fiscal year 2001 performance plan.
+The updated strategic plan would also be current for annual performance plans for fiscal years 2002 through 2004.
 Exhibit 210B illustrates the fiscal year annual plan coverage of strategic plans.

-210.5 Strategic plan requirements.
+210.5 Strategic plan features.